 Irrespective of wound, the healing time is affected by, among other things, the age of the patient, general condition, nutritional status, smoking, mobility and chronic diseases such as diabetes.
 The aim of treating wounds is to accelerate healing and prevent infections, but also to reduce pain, bad odor and adhesions as well as other complications.

 The product candidates of Promore Pharma are part of the bioactive wound care segment within the larger wound care market.
 Bioactive wound care products typically contain sophisticated polymers (such as collagen, alginate and silicon) and in certain cases pharmaceutical agents.
-The global market for wound care is projected to grow from 17 billion USD (approximately 153 billion SEK) in 2016 to >20 billion USD (approximately 183 billion SEK) in 2021, which corresponds to a compound annual growth rate of 3.6 percent (2).
+The global market for wound care products is projected to grow from 17 billion USD in 2016 to over 20 billion USD in 2021, which corresponds to a compound annual growth rate of 3.6 percent (2).
 Within the global wound care market Promore Pharma’s product candidates are intended for the bioactive wound care segment, which constitutes the fastest growing segment within the overall wound care market with a projected annual growth rate from 2015-2020 of 14 percent (3).

 Post-surgical adhesions and dermal scarring (PXL01)

-Post-surgical adhesions are permanent attachment between tissue surfaces that should be separated under normal conditions.
+Post-surgical adhesions are permanent adhering of tissue surfaces that should be separated under normal conditions.
 Adhesions represent one of the most common and most costly post-surgical complications; it has been estimated that the annual costs are 1-2 billion USD in the US alone (5).
 Adhesions can cause pain, infertility, reduced function/mobility, requirement for secondary surgical procedures and difficulties to undergo future surgical procedures.

-All current treatments for post-surgical adhesions are registered as medical device products and are based on the concept of physical separation of the damaged tissue surfaces.
+All current treatments for post-surgical adhesions are registered as medical device products and are based on the concept of physical separation of the adhering tissue surfaces.

 The Company foresees that PXL01 has the potential to become the first pharmaceutical product to prevent adhesions and is anticipated to provide a better efficacy and safety as compared with competing products.

 Flexor tendon injuries are caused by professional as well as recreational activities, e.g. sports.
 A common cause for a flexor tendon transection are injuries involving sharp tools, for instance a cut-injury when an avocado is de-pitted with a kitchen knife.
-It is estimated that approximately 1 in 100 000 (general population) are afflicted with tendon injuries per year, corresponding to 300 000 injuries in US alone, where injuries in the hand account for approximately 30 percent (6).
-The Company has assumed that the incidence is similar among Western countries since worker’s protection guidelines and recreational activities are comparable.
+It is estimated that approximately 1 in 1,000 (general population) are afflicted with tendon injuries per year, corresponding to 300,000 injuries in US alone, where injuries in the hand account for approximately one third (6).
+The Company has assumed that the incidence is similar among Western countries since workers’ protection guidelines and recreational activities are comparable.

 Chronic Wounds (LL-37)

-Chronic ulcers are generally defined as wounds that do not show signs of healing within six weeks, despite provision of regular wound care.
+Chronic ulcers are generally defined as wounds that do not show signs of healing within six weeks, despite regular cleaning and wound care.
 Chronic ulcers are generally dived into three main categories; venous leg ulcers, diabetic foot ulcers and pressure ulcers.
 Chronic wounds can effuse wound fluid, bleed, cause pain and bad odor, and can reduce the mobility of the patient.
+Open wounds are often colonized with bacteria and fungi that can cause wound infections.
 In severe cases, the wounds can result in hospitalization and amputation of an extremity.
 The regular management of a wound, typically involve care visits 2-3 times per week and also result in reduced professional capability for the patient and significant healthcare costs for the society.
 In the US alone, it is estimated that the aggregated healthcare costs for patients with hard-to-heal ulcers exceed 25 billion USD annually (7).

 Venous Leg Ulcers (LL-37)